 Made how?
 Fermented in temperature-controlled steel and aged for a year in used oak.

-How you might see it on a wine list:
+How it might look on a wine list

 Jean-Philippe Fichet, Bourgogne Aligoté, Burgundy, France 2018